syncinsect/tifoo/README.md

 Tailware is a free and open-source Chrome extension designed to enhance the Tailwind CSS development experience.
 It provides real-time inspection and modification capabilities directly in your browser, making development faster and more intuitive.

-We aim to:

-- 🌱 Serve developers of all skill levels in the Tailwind ecosystem
-- 🤝 Build better tools through community collaboration
-- 🚀 Advance Tailwind CSS development workflows

-Whether through bug reports, feature suggestions, or code contributions - we welcome everyone to help make Tailware better for the community.
+We aim to make Tailwind CSS development more efficient and enjoyable for developers of all skill levels.

 ## 🌟 Features

-- 🔮 Real-time class inspection
+- 🔮 Real-time Element Inspection - Hover to view Tailwind classes
-- ✨ Visual class editing interface
+- ✨ Visual Class Editor - Intuitive interface for adding/removing classes
-- 📝 Intelligent class suggestions
+- 📝 Basic Class Autocompletion - Get Tailwind class suggestions while typing
-- 📱 Responsive design support
-- ⚡ Zero-config setup
-- 🎯 One-click class copying
+- 🎯 One-click Copy - Quickly copy elements or their classes
-- 🔄 Cross-page persistence
+- 🖱️ Draggable Interface - Flexibly adjust tool window position
+- ⚡ Zero Configuration - Start using immediately after installation
+- 📑 Multi-tab Debugging - Inspect multiple pages simultaneously in different tabs

 ## 📥 Installation